February 15, 2021 (by Lieven Dewitte) -

 The principal contractor will be Lockheed Martin Corporation Rotary & Mission Systems, Orlando, FL.
 There are no known offset agreements proposed in connection with this potential sale.

-Implementation of this proposed sale will require the assignment of two U.S. Lockheed Martin contractor representatives to
+Implementation of this proposed sale will require the assignment of two U.S. Lockheed Martin contractor representatives to Jordan for a duration of 2 years to support training.

 The Royal Jordanian Air Force currently operates 43 F-16A and 18 F-16B Fighting Falcons.